Formation evaluation: Sonic logs

+Comparison on porosity logs

 Both sonic and density-neutron logs give porosity as their primary information.
 Sonic logs read farther away from the borehole so they are more useful where sections of the borehole are caved.
 Because they read deeper, they also tend to average more formation than the density-neutron logs do.
 Modern sonic configurations with pingers and microphones at both ends of the log, combined with computer analysis, minimize the averaging somewhat.
 Averaging is an advantage when the formation is being evaluated for seismic parameters, a different area of formation evaluation.
 A special log, the Long Spaced Sonic, is sometimes used for this purpose.
 Seismic signals (a single undulation of a sound wave in the earth) average together tens to hundreds of feet of formation, so an averaged sonic log is more directly comparable to a seismic waveform.